fortinet-solutions-cse/sdwan-advpn-reference/README.md

   - SLA measured by Edge CPEs and signaled to the Hubs by means of a special BGP community

   - This BGP community is then mapped to route-tag and used in SD-WAN rules on Hubs

+## Topology 2: Interconnected Underlays

+Requirements: FOS 6.4.1+

+This base topology includes two interconnected underlay transport networks.
+A typical example would be: two Internet links (e.g. two ISPs).

+The topology is multi-regional, with arbitrary number of regions and Regional Hubs.

+### Features:

+Corporate Access (CPE to CPE):

+- Full-mesh IPSEC overlays between Edge CPEs (Spokes) and each Regional Hub (hence, with 2 ISPs on CPE and Hub, each Edge CPE builds 4 IPSEC tunnels to each Hub)

+- Full-mesh IPSEC overlays between Regional Hubs, over each underlay transport

+- IBGP sessions over each overlay (both within regions and between regions)

+- ADVPN shortcuts are enabled within each overlay

+- Cross-overlay ADVPN shortcuts are enabled (e.g. across different ISPs)

+- Cross-regional ADVPN shortcuts are enabled

+- The traffic prefers to flow via ADVPN shortcut, when possible

+- Overlay stickiness: the traffic prefers to stay within the same overlay end-to-end

+Internet Access:

+- Direct Internet Access (DIA) from each Edge CPE, using the best of the available links